 Deeply engaged in both Persian classical music and contemporary music, Nima believes that the East does not meet the West, but that they collide.
 It is in the abyss of this collision that new sonic and temporal possibilities interact through a transcendental metamorphosis that exists outside of time, beyond the face of cultural signifiers.
 The idea of transcendence in Nima’s music is rooted in mysticism, not in its unifying, cyclic, and ritualistic form, but in its physical and bodily dynamic of release and constraint, expansion and collapse, chaos and emancipation.
 These physical phenomena escape narration and signification and are charged with different densities of energy, the most important of which is silence.

 As a scholar, Nima’s recent involvement in music theory includes the analysis of the works of German avant-garde composer Helmut Lachenmann, using Modular Theory and Gilles Deleuze’s concept of Difference and Repetition.

-Nima is a full-time professor of music theory, musicology, and contemporary improvisation at New England Conservatory.
+Nima is a full-time professor of Music Theory, Musicology, and Contemporary Musical Arts at New England Conservatory.
 He has previously taught at Harvard University in 2014 and has had lectures and masterclasses in numerous institutions in the U.S. and abroad.

-Nima holds a bachelor's degree in the performance of Persian classical music from Tehran school of music, a master's degree and a graduate diploma in contemporary improvisation (studied with Hankus Netsky and Anthony Coleman), as well as a doctorate in composition with a minor in music theory from New England Conservatory.
-During his DMA at NEC, he studied composition with Stratis Minakakis, modular theory with Katarina Miljkovic, and was the recipient of Presser Award and Peter Lyman Row Award.
+Nima holds a bachelor's degree in the performance of Persian classical music from Tehran School of Music, a master's degree and a graduate diploma in Contemporary Improvisation, as well as a doctorate in Composition with a minor in Music Theory from New England Conservatory.

 Photo by Neda Moridpour